fabric8io/docker-maven-plugin/doc/manual.md

 * **descriptorRef** is an alias to a predefined assembly descriptor.
 The available aliases are also described in the [Docker Assembly](#docker-assembly) section.
-* **dockerFileDir** specifies a directory containing an external dockerfile that will be used to create the image.
+* **dockerFileDir** specifies a directory containing an external Dockerfile that will be used to create the image.
 Any additional files located in this directory will also be added to the image.
-Usage of this directive will take precedence over any configuration specifed in the `build` element and any artifacts produced by the build must be manually included.
+Usage of this directive will take precedence over any configuration specified in the `build` element.
+In addition to the files specified within the assembly also all files contained in this directory are added to the docker build directory.
 * **exportBasedir** indicates if the `basedir` should be exported as a volume.
   This value is `true` by default except in the case the `basedir` is set to the container root (`/`), which cannot be exported.